Willing Hands – A Brief History (the first 10 years: 2004-2015)

 In 2004, Peter Phippen resigned from his job at the Hanover Co-op Food Store and founded Willing Hands.
 Peter’s idea was to redirect healthful, good quality food from the waste stream to organizations serving Upper Valley people in need.
 He had a plan for giving to the community and the community supported his plan.

 The Co-op Food Stores agreed to give Peter produce that would otherwise go to waste and paid Willing Hands to take it away.
 The Co-op still does this today.
+[Editor’s note: The Co-op actually no longer pays Willing Hands for redistributing food; however, since 2016 Willing Hands has been one of three Food Access Partners of the Co-op Food Stores (other partners are LISTEN Community Services and the Upper Valley Haven), which receive monthly contributions raised by shoppers who “round up” their purchases at the various store locations – click here for a short Willing Hands video about the Pennies for Change program.]
 The Upper Valley Haven agreed to be Willing Hands’ fiscal agent until we became a non-profit.
 Peter, in turn, started delivering much-needed fresh produce to The Haven.
 We still deliver to The Haven (6 days a week) and gave them 64 tons of wholesome food in 2017.

 The early years were somewhat chaotic.
 Our first vehicle was an aging donated mini-van that presented numerous challenges from carrying capacity to reliability.
 We had no place to garage the van so extremes of heat and cold were always issues for produce stored in it.
 Peter drove the van daily and worked in his spare time to raise awareness of Willing Hands.